Vienna's panda twins mark birthday with snacks and a lie-in

 Fu Feng and Fu Ban have been brought up by their mother without human intervention, a first for twin cubs living in captivity, according to the zoo.

-To mark their birthday, the zoo arranged an event at which the twins would tear open wrapped "presents" filled with their favourite treats -- carrots and sweet potatoes.
+To mark their birthday, the zoo arranged an event at which the twins would tear open wrapped "presents" filled with their favorite treats -- carrots and sweet potatoes.

 Fu Ban, a male, and his mother Yang Yang played along.
 Fu Feng, a female, stayed away.
 The zoo said she was sleeping.